 By now, everyone's seen the photo of “Conan”—the hero military working dog who took down ISIS leader Abu Bakr al-Baghdadi.
-With her bright eyes and perfect posture, it’s impossible not to see the beauty of the Belgian Malinois.
-Papers gushed over the heroic canine, splashing her photo on the covers, with headlines that heaped the most deserved adulation.
+With his bright eyes and perfect posture, it’s impossible not to see the beauty of the Belgian Malinois.
+Papers gushed over the heroic canine, splashing his photo on the covers, with headlines that heaped the most deserved adulation.
 But Conan’s fame appears to have had one major downside: the demand for the breed has reportedly surged.

-In addition to her charm, it was Conan's heroic abilities in taking out the world's most wanted person that was likely the biggest lure for potential owners.
+In addition to his charm, it was Conan's heroic abilities in taking out the world's most wanted person that was likely the biggest lure for potential owners.
 After all, breeders are fielding requests for not just any pup, but the biggest Mals they have available.

 The interest will be to the detriment of the Belgian Malinois, however, as many will likely wind up in a shelter after owners soon realize the needs of a high-energy, smart, and athletic canine don’t exactly jibe with their lifestyle.